Connection to MySQL server successfully established.

 Cell dimensions: L: 45-60 µm; B: 30-40 µm; Is: 8-13 µm; Th: 20-25; L/B: 1.45-1.70.

 An acidophile of boggy habitats and shallow vegetated lochs.
 A Europe-wide rare species but, interestingly, West & West (1905: 25) say "… but often occurs in great abundance in the west of Scotland, the Outer Hebrides, and the west of Ireland."
-Recent studies suggest this is no longer the case.
+Recent studies suggest this is no longer the case; however, when found it can be locally common.

 References: